dreadflopp/dreads_modlist_patches/README.md

 Download the recommended optional *SSE-Terrain-Tamriel.esm* listed at the end of the first post.
 Create an empty mod in Mod Organizer 2 and place the downloaded file inside.

 # Post Installation: Final steps

+## Output data
+Move all outpout data mods and the output data seperator, placing them last in the install order.

 ## Sorting and cleaning the new load order